 This Female Founder Friday I am elated to introduce you to Ellie Thompson.
 She is the woman entrepreneur who founded Venyou.
 Ellie comes from a finance background and is one smart cookie.
 I loved meeting her and learning how she transitioned from working for J.P.
 Morgan to launching a startup that is disrupting the traditional venue market.

 You know I love stories of women seeing a problem or gap in the market and then building a company as a response.
 This is one of those stories!
 Ellie looked at all of the homes in her DC neighborhood that were empty several months of the year as owners traveled.
 She started thinking about ways those houses could be monetized and had the idea for her startup.
 Venyou is a platform that creates curated events through the use of historic and residential spaces.
-They partner with event planners, homeowners, and hosts to create a beautiful space for meetings, weddings, or corporate retreats.
+They partner with event planners, homeowners, and hosts to create a beautiful space for meetings, formal events, conferences, weddings, or corporate retreats.
+They can do anything from hire Visual Display Systems for their clients who want to host a conference to booking venues for a smaller gathering to meeting specific requirements their clients may have.
 They are currently based in DC but actively expanding to NYC and Chicago.

 If you have an idea on how to solve a problem or creatively use resources to make money, Ellie’s answers to my questions below are particularly pertinent.
 Remember, you do not have to build a company in the industry you have worked in.
 You can take your knowledge and skill set and apply them to the idea that excites you!